pingcap/docs-tidb-operator/en/grant-permissions-to-remote-storage.md

 2. Associate IAM with the TiKV Pod:

-    When you use BR to back up TiDB data, the TiKV Pod also needs to perform read and write operations on S3-compatible storage as the BR Pod.
+    When you use BR to back up TiDB data, the TiKV Pod also needs to perform read and write operations on S3-compatible storage as the BR Pod does.
 Therefore, you need to add annotations to the TiKV Pod to associate it with the IAM role.

     {{< copyable "shell-regular" >}}